MuGdxy/GalDesigner/Documents/GalEngine.DebugLayer.md

 ------- | ------ | -----------
 Set     | Set value's name value | Set value, the value must be in GlobalValue or GlobalConfig.
 Get     | Get value's name       | Get value, the value must be in GlobalValue or GlobalConfig.
-Watch   | Watch value's name     | Add a value to WatchPad, the value must be in GlobalValue or GlobalConfig.
-UnWatch | UnWatch value's name   | Remove a value from WatchPad.
 Clear   | Clear                  | Clear Command.